 Please note: This specification provides a concise summary of the main features of the programme and the learning outcomes that a typical student might reasonably be expected to achieve and demonstrate if s/he takes full advantage of the learning opportunities that are provided.
-More detailed information on the learning outcomes, content and teaching, learning and assessment methods of each module can be found in the module outlines and the course handbook.
+More detailed information on the learning outcomes, content and teaching, learning and assessment methods of each module can be found in associated course documentation eg course handbook, module outlines and module specifications.